 Frequently Asked Questions

-Are you wondering what questions you should even ask about your scanning project?
-That’s great, because we’ve put together some of the questions that we most often get from customers.
+Are you wondering what questions you should ask about your scanning project?
+That’s great, because we’ve put together some of the questions we hear the most.
 Take a look below and we bet you’ll find the answer you’re looking for.
-But if not, get in touch with us and one of our teammates will work with you to find a solution!
+If it’s not here, get in touch with us and we’ll have someone reach out to you!

 There are many types of microform materials: microfilm, microfiche, and aperture cards are common examples.
 BMI can scan nearly any type of microform.
 Check out our page dedicated to this information for help deciding which type of microform record you have.